nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least 1 customer is displayed in the customer list.

     2. Test case: `addorder 1 i/books` <br>

-    3. Expected: No order is added.
+       Expected: No order is added.
 Error details shown in the status message.
 Status bar remains the same.

-    4. Test case: `addo 1 q/100` <br>
+    3. Test case: `addo 1 q/100` <br>

-    5. Expected: No order is added.
+        Expected: No order is added.
 Error details shown in the status message.
 Status bar remains the same.

 4. Adding a [similar order](#similar).

+    1. Prerequisites:
-    1. Prerequisites: At least 1 customer is displayed in the customer list.
-Order similar to the order to be added under the first customer.
+        - At least 1 customer is displayed in the customer list.
+        - There is an existing order similar to the order to be added under the first customer.

     2. Test case: `addo 1 i/books d/02-03-2026` <br>
        Expected: The order is successfully added.
 A warning and details of the added order shown in the status message.
 All orders associated with the customer are shown in the order list.

 5. Adding an order with delivery date elapsed.

+    1. Prerequisites:
-    1. Prerequisites: At least 1 customer is displayed in the customer list.
-No order similar to order to be added under the first customer.
+        - At least 1 customer is displayed in the customer list.
+        - No order similar to order to be added under the first customer.

     2. Test case: `addo 1 i/phone d/02-03-2020` <br>
        Expected: The order is successfully added.
 A warning and details of the added order shown in the status message.
 All orders associated with the customer are shown in the order list